If you’ve ever struggled to lower yourself onto the toilet seat after a hard leg workout, you know that sore muscles after working out is the worst!

 HOWEVER – if you don’t get sore after a workout, it’s totally fine and normal too.
 You’ve still had a good workout, even if you don’t get sore afterwards.

 Working out to the point of “sore” shouldn’t be the goal, but sometimes it happens and we deal with it.

-How long do sore muscles last after a workout?
+How long do sore muscles last after working out?

-Muscle soreness is also called Delayed Onset Muscle Soreness (DOMS), because it comes on a few (6-8) hours after you’ve finished exercising, and can last for a while after your workout.
+Muscle soreness is also called Delayed Onset Muscle Soreness (DOMS).
+This is because it comes on a few (6-8) hours after you’ve finished exercising, and can last for a while after your workout.

 Although it might feel like your muscles have been sore a long time, don’t worry.
 Most muscle soreness doesn’t last for more than 48 hours.

 That being said, there are things to do that can help relieve DOMS a whole lot sooner.